IBXCODECAT/Learning-Blender-Scripting/README.md

    Replace `path\to\your_script.py` with the full path to your Blender script.

 2. Run the batch file to execute your script in Blender automatically.

----

-## Repository Structure

-- **`scripts/`**: Contains Blender Python scripts for various experiments.
-- **`notes/`**: Documentation and learnings about Blender’s Python API.
-- **`examples/`**: Example projects or small demos created during learning.

----

-## Limitations

-1. **Manual Execution:** Scripts must be manually loaded and run in Blender.
-2. **No Maintenance:** This repository is not actively maintained and doesn’t support issues or pull requests.
-3. **Learning Focus:** The scripts are for experimentation and learning, not production use.

----

-## Start Exploring

-Begin by browsing the `scripts/` directory, loading the files into Blender’s scripting editor, and experimenting with modifications.
-Use the `notes/` folder for additional explanations and learning material.

-Happy scripting! 🚀